 The key decision makers need to have an informed perspective on each department’s performance when determining where the company should focus.
 A growth-focused, Series C funded startup, for example, will need to focus on different areas than a 40-year established enterprise.

-While annual company OKRs are the support structure of your organization, they are far from “set and forget” goals.
+While annual company wide OKRs are the support structure of your organization, they are far from “set and forget” goals.
 Changes in the competitive environment, shifting consumer demands, and other unaccounted-for variables (like a worldwide pandemic) require flexible company OKRs.
-Quarterly OKRs allow for variety in “how” the annual OKRs are achieved and “what” is happening in the market for your product or service.
+Quarterly company OKRs allow for variety in “how” the annual company OKRs are achieved and “what” is happening in the market for your product or service.

-Company OKR focus areas
+Examples of company OKR focus areas

 Company OKRs can be focused, quarterly or annually, on a selection of areas like: